In this post, I will cover the basics about one of the most fundamental steps you need to take when setting up a new aquarium: how to cycle a tank.

 pee and poop (aka. waste, aka. ammonia)–because that is why you need your tank to be cycled in the first place.
 But years ago, when dinosaurs roamed the earth and humans first started keeping saltwater fish in cave aquariums, those cave-dwelling humans would cycle their tanks using fish.
 They would fill their cave tank with water and drop in their first fish and pray that it would live.
 I know…seems barbaric, right?
 The problem with this method is that it is a sure-fire way to kill or at least maim a fish.

-Now, rather than the drop and pray method, the best method how to cycle a saltwater tank is to use the fishless cycling method.
+Now, rather than the drop and pray method, the best method of how to cycle a saltwater tank is to use the fishless cycling method.
 Instead of dropping in a fish and hoping it survives, you drop in a small chunk of fish food or raw seafood and let it sit.
 It will go bad (rot) in the tank and give off plenty of ammonia, ringing the dinner bell for the hungry bacteria that help cycle your tank.
-You just sit back, test the water with your nitrate, nitrite and ammonia test kits and wait for the magic to happen.
+You just sit back, test the water with your nitrate, nitrite, and ammonia test kits and wait for the magic to happen.
 Over the next few days and maybe weeks, depending on how quickly the bacteria grow in your tank, the ammonia levels will rise and fall, followed by the nitrite levels and finally, you’ll end up with relatively harmless nitrates that you remove with your regular weekly water changes.

 How to Cycle a Saltwater Tank: A variation of the fishless cycling method